Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Real data application

-In this section, we applied the proposed interpretable HTE estimation framework to the AREDS clinical trial to estimate the CATE for time-to-AMD progression.
+In this section, we applied the proposed interpretable HTE estimation framework to the AREDS clinical trial to estimate the CATE for delaying progression to late AMD.
 The time point of interest was five years, a clinically meaningful milestone also used in \cite{metalearner_surv_JDS}.
 We used the DEA-learner to construct pseudo-ITE, as it demonstrated the best performance under high-dimensional correlated signal settings in our simulation studies.
-RSF \citep{RSF} and RF \citep{RF} were performed to estimate $S_A(t^*|\boldsymbol{X})$ and $e(\boldsymbol{X})$, respectively, using the same tuning parameter setup as in the simulations.
+RSF \citep{RSF} and RF \citep{RF} were performed to estimate $S_A(t^*|\boldsymbol{X}) \ (A=0, \ 1)$ and $e(\boldsymbol{X})$, respectively, using the same setup of tuning parameters as in the simulations.
 The model was trained on the AREDS dataset and evaluated on the AREDS2 dataset.
 To generate candidate subgroups, we implemented CTree with a gradient boosting algorithm, consistent with the approach used in the simulations.
 We set $\alpha=0.01$ without Bonferroni adjustment, following the same parameter settings and recommendations derived from our simulation results.